-The tools have been built with a model-driven software development process in mind: programmatic interfaces allow communication between the
+The tools have been built with a model-driven software development process in mind: programmatic interfaces allow communication between the catalogue and other systems; a number of export tools have been written to automatically produce or configure software artefacts such as databases or data messaging schemas from data model descriptions stored in the catalogue.

-Figure 6.37 Importing data to Seshat from DBpedia with Unified Views.
+Importing data to Seshat from DBpedia with Unified Views.
+Figure 6.37